user3141592/screen-generator/README.md

 #
 # The path of the new screen configuration file can be specified using "-d <DESTINATION PATH>".
 If the flag -d is not set, the location becomes /tmp/screenrc-<X>x<Y>.
 #
-# If <X or/and <Y> are not specified, default values of 2 and 1.
-#
-# Screen can be prevented from being lauched by adding the option -n.
+# Screen can be prevented from being lauched and turn into a pure screenrc generator by adding the option -n.
 #
 # # OPTIONS
 #